 Google asked me to repeat my password, then took me to their 2-step verification page.
 Scrolling down to the bottom revealed a link marked “ADD SECURITY KEY.”

 Clicking the link took me through a straightforward wizard-style setup sequence.
 I was prompted to insert the key, then tap the little disk on the device.
 That was it.
 The device was enabled.
 As of February 2018 the device requires the use of Firefox or Google Chrome to get into gmail; other browsers haven’t added the necessary support yet.

 Once I enabled the device, authenticating to Gmail was easy.
 It prompted for user name and password.
 Then I inserted the device and the little key on the gold disk started flashing.
 I tapped the disk and I was in.

-At the end of February 2020 my Yubikey has been on my keyring in my pocket for about two and a half years.
+At the end of November 2020 my Yubikey has been on my keyring in my pocket for about three years.
 I’ve dropped it in dirty slush on a street.
 It still works just fine.